MUSICIAN – PRODUCER – ENGINEER

 KEYS – SYNTHS – GUITARS – ELECTRONICS

 Born in Beirut to an Algerian-Syrian family, he moved to the UK as an infant, settling in Brighton.
-That’s where his love of music began with formal training on the violin, then later self-teaching the guitar, bass and piano.
+His love of music began with formal training on the violin, then later self-teaching the guitar, bass and piano.
 A performing musician for over 20 years, he’s played in a wide range of bands and ensembles, spanning genres from western-classical to jazz, rock, reggae, dub, afrobeat, hip-hop, funk, soul, electronic and experimental music.
 On the road, he’s played at prestigious venues and festivals including the Royal Albert Hall, Brixton Academy, The Jazz Cafe (London), Glastonbury (UK), Dour (Belgium), Outlook (Croatia) and Fusion (Germany).

 His first foray into solo work with hazy electronics and blissed-out vocals, the Jinn EP drew plaudits from Nick Luscombe (BBC Radio 3, Late Junction) to Tom Robinson (BBC Radio 6) and resulted in a series of live shows including Spectrum (Brighton Dome), Hollow Earth (Resonance FM) and supporting GoGo Penguin (Attenborough Centre for the Creative Arts).

-COMPOSITION – RECORDING – BEATS
+COMPOSITION – SOUND DESIGN – RECORDING

 A multi-instrumentalist and producer with a thing for synths, samplers and drum machines, he’s made records with artists including Resonators (Wah Wah 45s), Buika (Warner), Beta Hector (Tru Thoughts) and MaMan (Young JustUs) as well as producing music for short films, computer games and sound installations.